microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 1. Close the X2Go window.

-2. Return to the Azure portal at https://portal.azure.com.
+2. Return to the [Azure Portal](https://portal.azure.com).
 Locate and open the settings for the new DSVM that you created as part of this HOL.

 3. In the controls, click **Stop** to stop the DSVM.

    ![StartStop2](images/StartStop2.jpg)

 This brings us to the end of the Machine Learning HOL.

-### Important: Remember to shut down the virtual machine in the Azure portal after you have completed this HOL.
+You might imagine if you were a professional developer working with increasingly complex models, maybe even [nueral networks](https://en.wikipedia.org/wiki/Artificial_neural_network) with deep-learning libraries like Google's [Tensorflow](https://www.tensorflow.org/) and Microsoft's [Cognitive Toolkit](https://www.microsoft.com/en-us/cognitive-toolkit/)...both are supported in Azure on your DSVM btw.
+Your new AI-powered features are your competitive advantage in pricing, attracting the best listings and finding more always price-sensitive users.
+Feel free to explore the Jupyter notebook and the environment more.
+When you are done, remember to return to the Azure Portal and shut down your DSVM so you can use your cloud credits in future projects! :)